 This refreshes annually; when the new tax year arrives, so does your new allowance.
 (The tax year ends on 5th April, with the new one starting on 6th April.)
 This means that you have 12 months to make the most of your tax-free allowance; it doesn’t carry over into the next year.

-There are four different types of ISA (more on this later), you can use your full allowance in one cash or Stocks and Shares ISA, or split it between multiple accounts.
+There are five different types of ISA (more on this later), you can use your full allowance in one cash ISA, Stocks and Shares ISA or Sustainable Stocks and Shares ISA, or split it between multiple accounts.
 The important thing to remember is that you can only put money into one of each type of ISA throughout any one tax year.

 It’s worth noting that how much you can save in one account depends on the type of ISA.
 So, it’s always wise to double check this before you start saving.
 For example, a Help to Buy ISA has a monthly allowance of £200 per month, whereas a Lifetime ISA has an annual £4,000 limit.